simbathesailor/simbathesailor.dev/src/pages/qrcode-scan-web-reactjs/index.md

 1. It should be a simple named  import in my code.
 2. It should work deterministically for almost all the time.
 3. It should handle the cases when camera access is not there or camera is itself not there.
-4. It should work across mobile browers and web browsers atleast the major ones. (safari, chrome, mozilla, edge).
+4. It should work across mobile browsers and web browsers atleast the major ones. (safari, chrome, mozilla, edge).
 Why I am specifing mobile browsers ?
 Because most of the time qr code scanning will be done via mobile phone's camera.

 ## Am I asking too much ?